 Which Potato Makes The Best Jacket Potato?

-Lots of supermarkets have sections for baked potatoes, either the bagged variety, or preferably, loose.
+Lots of supermarkets have sections for baked potatoes, either the bagged variety or preferably, loose.

-As a general rule, the best type of spud for jackets tend to be the floury ones which will give you a light and fluffy interior, ideal for a tasty baked potato.
+As a general rule, the best type of potato for jackets tend to be the floury ones which will give you a light and fluffy interior, ideal for a tasty baked potato.
 Look for Maris Piper, Melody, Vivaldi, King Edward and Desiree varieties.

 Choose large potatoes that are round.

 As each method follows the same preparation steps, we’ll cover them here first.